Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A pair of hot hitters, Ronald Acuna Jr. and Lane Thomas, will try to keep it going when the Atlanta Braves play the Washington Nationals on Thursday at 7:05 PM ET, at Nationals Park.
+Charlie Morton will start for the Atlanta Braves on Friday against Lane Thomas and the Washington Nationals.
+First pitch is at 7:05 PM ET at Nationals Park.

-The Nationals have been listed as +200 moneyline underdogs in this matchup against the Braves (-250).
-Atlanta is a 2.5-run favorite (at +100 odds).
-The over/under for the matchup has been listed at 9 runs.
+The favored Braves have -250 moneyline odds against the underdog Nationals, who are listed at +200.
+Atlanta (-2.5) is the favorite on the run line.
+The total for the matchup has been set at 9.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.